If you’ve been thinking about buying your first home, now could be a great time to take the plunge.

 If not now, when?

-Between the current economic environment and the advent of new mortgage products, this could be a great time to take the leap from renter to homeowner.
+Between the current economic environment and the housing market trends, this could be a great time to take the leap from renter to homeowner.
 Read on to find out how you can make this year your home buying year.

 Rent vs. Buy